osg-htc/osg-htc.github.io/campus-cyberinfrastructure.md

 In the most recent call for proposals <a href="https://www.nsf.gov/funding/pgm_summ.jsp?pims_id=504748" target="_blank">(NSF 21-528)</a>, joining the OSG is mentioned as a potential path to sharing resources with the wider research community:
 Proposals are required to commit to a minimum of 20% shared time on the cluster and describe their approach to making the cluster available as a shared resource external to the campus, [...]
 One possible approach to implementing such a federated distributed computing solution is joining a multi-campus or national federated system such as the Open Science Grid.

+The OSG team actively works with campuses to integrate them smoothly into the OSG.
+We have an experienced and friendly team of engineers and facilitators dedicated to supporting campus computational groups and ensuring a positive onboarding with the flexibility to meet your configuration needs.
+To get started using OSG, contact us at

+* OSG Connect Support: <mailto:support@osgconnect.net>

-<h2>These colleges and universities are active contributors to the Open Science Grid: </h2>
+<h2>These colleges and universities are active contributors to the Open Science Grid </h2>

 >- <a href="https://www.amnh.org/research/computational-sciences" target="_blank">American Museum of Natural History</a>
 >- <a href="https://sites.clarkson.edu/acres/" target="_blank">Clarkson University</a>